 The Master Plan of Archaeological Resources of the Regional Municipality of Halton (ASI 1998, 2008) considers a similar suite of criteria.
 There is potential for historical sites within 50-100 metres of historical features, settlement centres, and transportation routes.
-Homestead/farmstead locations are likely captured by the model's buffer within 200 metres of water sources (ASI 2008).
+Homestead/farmstead locations are likely captured by the model's buffer within 200 metres of water sources.
 No historical sites are registered within 500 metres of the subject property.

-Given the proximity to the historically important transportation corridor of present-day Ninth Line and to water sources, there is the potential of encountering nineteenth-century historical material within the subject property, depending on the degree of more recent land disturbances.
+Given the proximity to the historically important transportation corridor of present-day Ninth Line, to a nineteenth century historical settlement feature in the vicinity and to water sources, there is the potential of encountering nineteenth-century historical material within the subject property, depending on the degree of more recent land disturbances.